Skip Navigation

 Standard 2

-1. Illustrate size, shape, and directionality of blood spatter in a laboratory experiment.
+1. Illustrate size, shape, appearance, distribution, and location of blood spatter in a laboratory experiment.

-2. Compare and contrast low, medium, and high velocity blood spatter.
+2. Compare and contrast low, medium, and high force blood spatter.

-3. Examine different types of blood spatter patterns
+3. Examine different types of blood stain patterns.

 • Drip